wzl-bxg/NTcc-TransactionCore/README.md

-# NTcc-TransactionCore - The .NET Core implementation based on tcc-transaction
+# NTcc-TransactionCore - The .NET Core port based on tcc-transaction
 tcc transaction for .NET Core

 ## Introduction